 Sales and Marketing - The Bottom Line

-Overall, Podia does a good job as far as sales and marketing is concerned.
+Overall, Podia does a decent job as far as sales and marketing is concerned.
 What I like is that it has a well-optimized checkout process and that you can embed it even on an external website.

 In addition, you can offer 1-click upsells, handle EU VAT, do basic email marketing as well as run your affiliate program.